hao-pt/Genetic-Algorithm/README.md

 ```
 - Run GA algorithm
 ```
-python quadratic_eq.py -coeff 1 4 4 -bound -10 10 -psize 5 -no_gens 8 -mu_rate 0.1 -ma_rate 0.5 -elit_rate 0.2 -print 5
+python quadratic_eq.py -coeff 1 4 4 -bound -10 10 -psize 5 -no_gens 8\
+                       -mu_rate 0.1 -ma_rate 0.5 -elit_rate 0.2 -print 5
 ```
   - For example: our quadratic equation is x**2 + 4*x + 4 where x is in [-10, 10].

   - Other arguments:
-    - Population size is 5
+    - Population size `-psize` is 5
-    - Number of gennerations to run is 8
+    - Number of gennerations to run `-no_gens` is 8
-    - Mutation rate is 0.1
+    - Mutation rate `-mu_rate` is 0.1
-    - Mating rate is 0.5
+    - Mating rate `-ma_rate` is 0.5
-    - The rate of elitism that we want to keep in next generation is 0.2
+    - The rate of elitism that we want to keep in next generation `-elit_rate` is 0.2
-   - Print results per 5 generations
+    - `-print`: Print results per 5 generations